GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab17-A/README_with_scripts.md

 To use odsx:

         - Please update the file 'hosts.yaml' at /dbagigashare/current/odsx.
-        - Run logout & login as root
+        - Logout & login as root
         - cd /dbagiga/gs-odsx
         - ./odsx.py